Ted Cook

 Should Floors Be Darker or Lighter Than Walls: Find the Perfect Combination

-But after selling over 10 million square feet of flooring, let me tell you, the "right" choice really depends on what you're going for.
+After selling over 10 million square feet of flooring, I found that the "right" choice really depends on what the customer is going for.
 You might want a room that feels open and airy, or maybe a cozier, more intimate vibe.
 Let's break down how the color of your walls and floors can dramatically change the whole feeling of a space, and by the end, you'll have the answer to whether floors should be darker or lighter than walls.

 Table of Contents: